napolitanod/Danger-Zone/README.md

 ### Clear Danger Zone Walls
 Selecting this will clear all walls on the scene created by Danger Zone.

-### Dangers Button
+## Dangers Button
-Aside from accessing dangers from the Danger Zone Configuration area in the Foundry Module Configurations, you can also add these by selecting the button located in the footer of the scenes sidebar.
-This button can be suppressed as an option within the Danger Zone Configurations.
+In addition to managing dangers through the Danger Zone Configuration section in Foundry Module Configurations, you can also add them using the button found in the header of the scenes sidebar.
+This button can be disabled as an option within the Danger Zone Configurations.

 ![image](https://user-images.githubusercontent.com/22696153/132788217-c98c6ac9-6a57-48cb-95d2-f7885322c698.png)